Jump Start Q2 with a Personal Quarterly Offsite Meeting

 How was your first quarter?
 Did you achieve your goals?
 Whether you had your best quarter ever or fell flat on your face, now is the time to lay the groundwork for a successful second quarter.

-To increase your effectiveness in Q2, implement The QMD Planning Cycle.
+To increase your effectiveness in Q2, implement The QWD Planning Cycle.
 I often recommend this approach to my coaching clients to better establish and achieve their most important goals.
 It involves a series of meetings with oneself throughout the quarter to ensure follow-through on good intentions.
 These meetings include the following:

 · Quarterly Offsite